mharikmert/education-portal/README.md

-We are trying to develop a student information system with Spring Boot and Gradle.
+Fikirtepe Student Information System with Spring Boot and Gradle.